CPA-Analytics/cpa-analytics.github.io/_posts/2022-03-25-embedding-encoder-intro.md

 The way we were taught to deal with these situations is to one-hot encode the variable, so that each class becomes its own feature of 1s and 0s.
 However, with high cardinality features with a lot of unique values, one-hot encoding can lead to very sparse datasets, making it computationally inefficient to train models.

-The latter is a common challenge in natural language processing, because each word should get its own dummy variable.
+The latter is a common challenge in natural language processing, because each word would get its own dummy variable.

 ## Using embeddings outside of the field of natural language processing

-Word embedding is one of the most used techniques in the field of natural language processing (NLP).
-It consists on building trainable lookup tables that map words to numerical representations .
+Word embeddings is one of the most used techniques in the field of natural language processing (NLP).
+It consists on building trainable lookup tables that map words to numerical representations.
 This boosts the performance of the model compared to a simple frequency approach (i.e. counting how many times each word appears in the corpus) because embeddings retain the similarity between words in a chain of text.
 For example, the embedding representation of words such as “joy”, “happy” or “fun” oftentimes are very close.

 While embeddings make the most sense in an unstructured text modeling environment, structured datasets with high cardinality categorical features  can benefit from a very similar technique called entity embedding, where each class of a categorical feature is mapped to a vector representation, leading to dense datasets that retain information about the similarity of the classes.
 This technique was popularized after [the team that landed in the 3rd place of the Rossmann Kaggle competition used it](https://www.kaggle.com/c/rossmann-store-sales/discussion/17974).